 The Perdana Lake Gardens are a green, well-manicured escape from the crowds, exhaust, and frenetic activity so typical of capital cities in Asia.
-A planetarium, deer park, bird park, butterfly park, and various gardens all offer enjoyable, relaxed experiences for both kids and adults.
+A planetarium, deer park, bird park, butterfly park, and various gardens all offer enjoyable experiences for kids and adults alike.

 The Batu Caves

-Although technically eight miles north of Kuala Lumpur, around 5,000 visitors a day make the trip to see this sacred and ancient Hindu site.
+Although technically eight miles north of Kuala Lumpur, thousands of visitors a day make the trip to see this sacred and ancient Hindu site.
 A large troop of macaque monkeys will keep you entertained as you crawl up the 272 steps leading to the caverns.

 Food in Kuala Lumpur

 With such a fusion of Chinese, Indian, and Malaysian culture, it's no surprise that you'll be thinking about the food in Kuala Lumpur long after you leave!
-From street carts to massive food courts and fine dining, the food in Kuala Lumpur is cheap and delightful.
+From hole-in-the-wall family eateries and mamak stalls to massive food courts and fine dining, the food in Kuala Lumpur is inexpensive and delightful.

-Partying isn't particularly cheap in Kuala Lumpur; clubs and lounges can match or exceed European prices.
-Although you'll find plenty of watering holes scattered around Chinatown and the rest of the city, the heart of Kuala Lumpur's nightlife scene is found inside the Golden Triangle.
+Unlike the nightlife in Bangkok, there aren't many options for a cheap night out in Kuala Lumpur.
+Clubs and lounges can match or exceed European prices.
+Although you'll find plenty of places scattered around Chinatown and the rest of the city to sit with a beer at a folding table, the heart of Kuala Lumpur's nightlife scene is found inside the Golden Triangle.

 Jalan P Ramlee is the most infamous of party streets and is as hedonistic as KL gets with clubs thumping a wide variety of music.
-The Beach Club is perhaps the most popular tourist party spot, although prostitution is often a problem later in the night.
+The Beach Club is one of the most popular tourist party spots, however, prostitution is a problem.

 Backpackers and budget travelers tend to frequent the Reggae Bar on Jalan Tun H. S. Lee in Chinatown.
 Outdoor seating, water pipes, a dance floor, and televisions for sports make the place extremely popular on weekends.